 - Mysterious Waif: As Katrina Van Tassel.

-- Older Than They Look: Now in her late thirties, she still looks at least a decade younger.
+- Older Than They Look: Now having crossed forty, she still looks at least a decade younger.

 - The Rival: